How to Protect Your Online Privacy

 Is Incognito mode enough?

-No. Incognito mode only stops your browser from saving history on your computer.
-It does not hide your activity from your ISP, your employer, or the websites you visit.
+No. Incognito mode only stops your browser from keeping local history and cookies after the session ends.
+It does not hide your activity from your ISP, your employer, the site you are visiting, or the account you are logged into.

 Should I use a password manager?